Surrogate Pregnancy: Four Simple Ways to Balance Family & Surrogacy

 Focus on Self-Care

 Although this isn’t the first time you will be pregnant or give birth to a baby, you need to know that each pregnancy is different, especially this surrogate pregnancy.
-So, you need to take good care of yourself, take it easy, and understand your limits.
+Hence, you need to take good care of yourself, be careful what you eat, take it easy, and understand your limits.
 If there are any self-care routines that have helped you in the past, pamper yourself with them as a Surrogate.

 Inform Your Kids About the Pregnancy & Becoming a Surrogate